Kung Pow Chicken

 CLICK CENTRE OF IMAGE TO BEGIN VIDEO TUTORIAL.

-Bring a medium pot of water to the boil.
+2. Cook the rice: Bring a medium pot of salted water to the boil.
 Wash the rice three times to remove the starch.
-Place the rice in the boiling water and boil for 8 minutes.
-When cooked strain through a colander.
-Fluff with a fork and set aside.
+Put the washed rice in the boiling water.
+Boil for 8 minutes or until cooked through.
+Stir halfway through to stop the rice from sticking.
+When cooked strain through a sieve.

 3. Cook the stir fry: Heat a splash of oil in a medium frying pan over medium-high heat.
 Cook the chicken for 5 minutes or until browned and cooked through.
 Add the mushrooms (except the enoki) and capsicum.
 Cook for a further 5 minutes or until the vegetables are blistered.
 Add most of the cashews, enoki and spring onion whites, toss to combine then add the Kung pow sauce and bring to the boil.

 4. To serve: Divide the rice and kung pow chicken between serving bowls.
 Top with the spring onion greens, remaining cashews and chilli powder.